infi-nl/coding-dojo-rust/readme.md

 }
 ```

 At this point, the million dollar question is: when should I use `&str` and when `String`?
 In the general case, use `String` when you want to transfer ownership and `&str` otherwise.
-If you are not familiar with Rust's ownership model you might want to [read the docs](https://doc.rust-lang.org/book/2018-edition/ch04-00-understanding-ownership.html).
+If you are not familiar with Rust's ownership model you might want to [read the docs](https://doc.rust-lang.org/book/2018-edition/ch04-00-understanding-ownership.html) or just ask for help during the dojo.

-Exercises:

-1. FIXME: something involving ownership?
+**Exercises:**

+1. Modify the `greet` function so it takes a `String` parameter instead of a `&str`.
+Can you fix the compile errors?
+1. The `greet` function does not have special logic to handle empty names.
+If you call it with the empty string it will return `"Good morning "`, which is unfortunate.
+Adapt the function so it returns something more interesting (like `"Good morning stranger"`).
+Hint: you will probably want to use the `is_empty` method on the `String`. *Sidenote: the `String` type actually doesn't have an `is_empty` method, but `&str` does.
+Fortunately, a `String` can call methods defined for `&str`* because of [this magic](https://doc.rust-lang.org/book/2018-edition/ch15-02-deref.html).
+1. Create a struct `Person` that contains a field `name` of type `String`.
+Implement a method `Person::greet` that returns a `String` with the greeting, in the same vein as the `greet` function we have been using in the rest of the exercise.
+Ensure it is possible to call `Person::greet` more than once, as in `person.greet(); person.greet();`.
+Hint: there is a difference between using `self` and `&self` in the first parameter of the method.
+1. Bonus: check out the [String](https://doc.rust-lang.org/std/string/struct.String.html) and [&str](https://doc.rust-lang.org/std/primitive.str.html) documentation to manipulate strings in creative ways inside the `greet` method.
+There are functions to turn strings to uppercase, trim them, split them into lines, etc.
-1. Bonus: follow [this blog post](https://chrismorgan.info/blog/rust-fizzbuzz.html) to implement FizzBuzz in Rust.
+1. Bonus (difficult): follow [this blog post](https://chrismorgan.info/blog/rust-fizzbuzz.html) to implement FizzBuzz in Rust.
 Spoiler: you will be surprised about how complex it can get!
+1. Bonus (difficult): what happens if you create a `struct` containing a `&str`?
+Can you get it to compile?

 ## Traits and iterators